 If 1 BAB exceeds 1 USD in value, then the Base Share owners, by analogy with shares from shareholders, receive additional BABs as dividends, thereby increasing the total mass of circulating BABs in the market and thereby lowering their value.

-The cherry on top of the cake of this self-regulatory system is the fact that both Base Share and Base Bonds are purchased only for BAB, while all coins spent on the purchase of these assets are immediately burned under the terms of a smart contract, thus self-regulation of the amount of BAB and its value occurs.
+The cherry on top of the cake of this self-regulatory system is the fact that both Base Share and Base Bonds are purchased only for BAB, while all the coins spent on the purchase of these assets are immediately burned under the terms of a smart contract, thus self-regulation of the number of BAB and its value occurs.